 Illness and Medical Emergencies

 Procedures may vary from one location to another.

-phone.
-Fairmont.
+Fairmont Waterfront.
 Dial 0 from any house phone.

 What to Do in Case of a Weather or Other Emergency